gottacatchenall/ms_data_schema_macroecology/manuscript.md

 Sharing data is fundamental to the scientific method, and standardization of data enables collaboration among scientists who may never otherwise interact.
 Many fields have succeeded in standardizing data by defining a common file format.
 There are too many examples to count.
-To start with the familiar, the `FASTA` format for genomic sequences, and the `FASTQ` format for representing data direct from next-gen sequencing machines, have enabled the flourishing of genomics as a field of study, enabling data aggregation at scales that seemed impossible not that long ago [@cite].
-In astronomy the `FITS` format [maintained by NASA GSFC; @cite] enabled sharing data from differently designed telescopes around the world.
+To start with the familiar, standardization of genomic sequences (as `FASTA` files), and the data directly from next-gen sequencing machines, have enabled the flourishing of genomics as a field of study, enabling data aggregation at scales that seemed impossible not that long ago [@Kahn2011FutGen].
+In astronomy, the `FITS` format (maintained by NASA GSFC) similarly enabled sharing data from differently designed telescopes around the world.
 Open standards have enabled the growth of automated data processing outside the sciences as well---the modern internet would be impossible without HTTP and IP standards.
 This highlights how standardization of